 We work hard to encourage participation in outdoors activities and the fear of ticks and tick-related illnesses threaten the success of these efforts.
 The recreational activities and lifestyle choices we enjoy as anglers, hunters and trappers increases the odds of coming into contact with ticks that can carry Lyme disease and other illnesses.
 We spend hours sitting in the woods, enjoying shore lunches while fishing, covering vast areas walking, handling harvested wildlife, and enjoying the company of sporting dogs.
 Each time we go out, there is a risk of crossing paths with ticks.
 Some OFAH members suffer from Lyme disease today, and many more are exposed on a regular basis.
 This can be said, too, for other outdoor activities such as canoeing, camping, birding, hiking, berry picking, gardening and even walking your dog.
 The OFAH wants to remain a leader in this conversation as a driving force that helps bring better prevention, testing, diagnosis and treatment of tick-borne illnesses to all Canadians.

-A more detailed program will be available in the Fall of 2019.
+A more detailed program will be available soon.
 Check back for details.

 Oral & Poster Presentations

 The conference will feature a program of oral presentations (outlined above), as well as a poster session where students, research scientists, non-government organizations, government agencies and other individuals or groups can profile their programs, projects or research related to ticks, Lyme disease and other tick-borne illnesses.
 Poster presentations are expected to occur during Wednesday evening.

 There are a wide range of activities at Deerhurst included as part of the resort fee, and there are a wide variety of other activities on site subject to surcharges.
 Click here for details.